Sienci-Labs/Resources/longmill/assembly/lm-table-mounting.md

 <ol>
   <li>The red area inside the main box shows the cutting area as an offset from the foot base.
 It’s based off the center-point of the router, thus you can plane an area larger than what’s stated if you’re using a large surfacing bit.</li>
   <li>The blue area outside the main box shows the hanging parts as an offset from the foot base which makes up the total machine outline.</li>
-  <li>If you have the <strong>dust shoe</strong> attachment in place, it’ll reduce your cutting travel in the X-dimension by approximately 34mm.</li>
+  <li>If you have the <b>dust shoe</b> attachment in place, it’ll reduce your cutting travel in the X-dimension by approximately 34mm.</li>
   <li>These diagrams have got a small buffer on the cutting area (i.e. it’s been shrunken slightly) since each part has its own manufacturing tolerance and can come together differently in assembly so we want to ensure we’re providing a reasonable guarantee on what can be expected from your machine.</li>
 </ol>